 Original Equipment, means the part was manufactured by the same company that originally made the part for your car.
 OE parts come in boxes with the name of the part manufacturer, not the name of the car company.

 Original Equipment Manufacturer, means the manufacturer of the part provides parts for use in new cars.
 They may even have provided parts for use in your new car.
-However, they did not provide the this specific part for your car.
+However, they did not provide this specific part for your car.

-Here’s an example: let’s say you have a Honda Civic.
-The parts manufacturer NGK made the spark plugs for you car, but not the spark plug wires.
-If you bought a spark plug for your Honda at the dealer, it would come in a Honda box with a NGK spark plug inside.
+Here’s an example, let’s say you have a Honda Civic.
+The parts manufacturer NGK made the spark plugs for your car, but not the spark plug wires.
+If you bought a spark plug for your Honda at the dealer, it would come in a Honda box with an NGK spark plug inside.
 That would be a Genuine part.
 If you bought NGK spark plug from a parts store, it would come in an NGK box with the exact same NGK spark plug inside.
 That would be an OE part.
 If you bought a set of NGK wires from a parts store, that would be an OEM part.
 However, if you had a Mazda Protege, NGK wires could be Genuine or OE.

 Not everyone agrees on these definitions.
 Many mechanics will say that OE is synonymous with Genuine.
 Or OE and OEM mean the same thing.
-These are our definitions, based on definitions that our major suppliers use.
-Put forth in an effort to explain where the parts we use in your car come from.
+These are our definitions, based on definitions that our major suppliers use, put forth in an effort to explain where the parts we use in your car come from.

 Genuine timing belts and water pumps

 All of our timing belts are Genuine.
-All of the waterpumps are Genuine, except for Mazda, which sells water pump that have been re-manufactured by a Ford partner.
+All of the water pumps are Genuine, except for Mazda, which sells water pump that have been re-manufactured by a Ford partner.
 They’re junk, so we buy new Japanese parts.
 Also, some Honda water pumps made by Adler we buy in Adler brand.
 Same part as OE, but different box.

 Tensioners and idlers are either Genuine, NSK, or Koyo.
 NSK and Koyo are OE or OEM for most of the cars we work on.